 Everybody in Miami knows that Big Sugar runs the world, and that tons of refined white crystal exports are more important to the economy and diet of millions than even Wonder Bread.
 Throughout the USA, sugar mostly comes from beets.
 But a great statistical percentage of the rest comes from sugar cane grown, refined, processed, packed, and shipped from right… Continue reading Daily Burns by Big Sugar in South Florida

-Everybody knows that sugarcane farms around Lake Okeechobee introduce massive amounts of phosphorus into waters that run into the Everglades, the Gulf of Mexico, Biscayne Bay, and Florida Bay.
-These nutrient runoff outflows contribute to death in a vicious circle.
-No surprise that phosphorus was first synthesized by a 17th century alchemist in Germany named… Continue reading Understanding Stormwater Treatment Area 3/4
+Phosphorus in waters that run into the Everglades, the Gulf of Mexico, Biscayne Bay, and Florida Bay and nutrient runoffs contribute to death in a vicious circle.
+No surprise that phosphorus was first synthesized by a 17th century alchemist in Germany named Hennig Brand.
+He was working with what he supposed were the metallurgical applications… Continue reading Understanding Stormwater Treatment Area 3/4

-You know that dirty u-turn you want to make over the median on a long stretch of highway when you miss a turn?
+You know that dirty u-turn you wish you could make over the median on a long stretch of highway when you miss your crossroads?
+Don’t do it.
 In South Florida, you could be driving into disaster.

 Blazing infernos in the sugarcane fields are an everyday occurrence in Palm Beach County, Florida. where U.S. Sugar farmers light these fires to decrease human labor and promote efficiency in their distribution chain.
 The fires effectively remove an outer layer of leaves from the cane and kill any little creatures living on the plant.
 Combined… Continue reading Smoke Plume Looms Over Lake Okeechobee